x86txt/portfolio/proposals/cyware/README.md

 ### :briefcase: Customer Considerations<a id='custcon'></a>

-This would be a great discussion to have with Cyware Legal or Compliance Teams, but with as long as we choose sane defaults such as requiring HTTPS, making sure disk at-rest in the default, in-transit encryption is in-use between all the components, provide a way for our clients to upload and make use of their own certificates, and allow them to export their logs to the destination of their choice, most compliance situations should be covered.
+This would be a great discussion to have with Cyware Legal or Compliance Teams, but at a minimum we should choose sane defaults, such as:

+1. requiring HTTPS
+2. making sure disk at-rest encryption is the default
+3. in-transit encryption is in-use between all the components
+4. provide a way for our clients to upload and make use of their own certificates
+5. and allow them to export their logs to the destination of their choice

+If clients have a need to provide audit reports out of the container environment or OVA, we can build in "audit report" export functionality via tools like [OpenSCAP](https://www.open-scap.org/) or [Puppet Comply](https://www.puppet.com/products/puppet-enterprise/puppet-comply), with configuration compliance provided by the container yaml or a "clean" run of Ansible or Puppet  scripts.

+That should cover most compliance situations and give us a great head start on any clients who have complex compliance needs.

-We can address any one-off requirements as they arise and will make sure we keep a section in our knowledgebase in case any other customers are also subject to the same requirement.
+There will inevitably be one-off requirements that arise and so will make sure we keep a section in our knowledgebase in case any other customers are also subject to the same requirement.
+BY running everything a container we have the ability to easily extend the bare container or the OVA with one-off customer-specific tools for immense flexibility.

 ***
 ### :exclamation: Cyware Considerations<a id='cywarecon'></a>